TheHamester/HitIndicator/README.md

 * Q. How do I configure the mod?
 	A. You can configure mod by either modifying the config file located in ./config/hitindication-client.toml or using any external mod that generates config menus from config file.
 * Q. Will there be Fabric version?
-	A. There's no Fabric or any other modding framework version planned at this moment
+	A. There's no Fabric or any other modding framework version planned at this moment.
 * Q. Hit Indication does not work on server, what do I do?
 	A. If you're using version 1.16.5 on a Mohist server, this is a known issue on the Mohist side: https://github.com/MohistMC/Mohist/issues/2674

 ## Changelog

+### Update 2.0
+* Code refactor and optimazation
+* Added keybinds to toggle Hit Indication, Block Indication and Edge of Screen mode
+* Fixed indicators in Edge of Screen mode going over the HUD

 ### Update 1.4
 * Added config options for setting a color of the hit and block indicators